What You’ll Learn 📊

 'Data header' tab Informations

-The Data header finally displays all the information you have entered in the data header window at the beginning (or the end) of a measurement.
-The exact content depends also on the fields you may have changed in the global header design.
+The Data Header tab shows all the metadata entered in the data header window at the start (or end) of the measurement.
+The exact content depends on the fields defined in your global header configuration.

 Loading a Data File

-To load any existing data file, you can double click on the data file or select the Load data file from the main DewesoftX data menu (in Analyse mode).
+To load any existing data file, either double-click the file or select Load data file from the main DewesoftX data menu while in Analysis mode.

 How to display the data file?

-As soon as you have reloaded the measurement file in DewesoftX Analysis mode, the recorded data will be displayed.
-Independent from the selected instrument type, there are several elements which are the same for all instruments.
+As soon as you reload the measurement file in DewesoftX Analysis mode, the recorded data will be displayed.
+Regardless of the selected instrument type, several elements are common across all instruments.

-All of the channel scaling, name, and unit info that was in effect at the time of recording is restored so that your data can be properly interpreted.
+All channel scaling, names, and unit information active at the time of recording are restored to ensure your data is properly interpreted.

-The display settings can be done in Measure and Analysis mode.
-You can use in Analysis mode all of the features available in the Measure mode: to add/delete graphs and inputs from each graph, change the X-axis and Y-axis scales, and more.
-If we alter the display settings in the Analysis mode we need to manually store those settings with choosing Data Store settings and events and we can also use these settings for next measurement with Data Use setup for the measure.
+Display settings can be adjusted in both Measure and Analysis modes.
+In Analysis mode, you can use all the features available in Measure mode: add or delete graphs and inputs, change the X-axis and Y-axis scales, and more.
+If you modify display settings in Analysis mode, you must manually save them by selecting Data > Store settings and events.
+You can also reuse these settings for the next measurement by selecting Data > Use setup for measure.

-The interesting area for us is now the top area of the screen.
-You will see several elements that are not available in the Measure mode.
+The area of interest now is the top area of the screen.
+Here you will find elements not available in Measure mode.

 Signal Overview window

-Each instrument offers at the top of the screen a small bar with one channel as an overview of the whole measurement:
+Each instrument includes, at the top of the screen, a small bar that shows a channel overview for the entire measurement:

 symbolic display of signals in white-bordered rectangular with yellow cursor as an overview of the whole stored data